-And we’ve got an absolute treat of a newsletter for you today Portland, because we’re diving into one of our local eateries: Nacheaux.
-Chef Anthony Brown was kind enough to tell us about his family’s journey from smash hit food cart to brick-and-mortar in the middle of a pandemic.
-Plus, he fills us in about the town hall they’re throwing this weekend where they want to meet you (yes, you) and the rest of the neighborhood.
+Here’s an absolute treat of a story for you.
+We’re diving into one of our favorite local eateries: Nacheaux.
+Chef Anthony Brown was kind enough to tell us about his family’s journey from smash hit food cart to brick-and-mortar (during the middle of a pandemic!).

 It’s a truly delicious story — so let’s dig in.

-We sat down with Anthony Brown, the co-owner of Nacheaux and Unicorn Creations Food Hall over on Fremont Street, to talk about this weekend’s upcoming town hall, how he and his family balance restaurant life, and the crucial importance of community in your business.
-Here’s what he had to say (edited slightly for clarity and length):
+We sat down with Anthony Brown, the co-owner of Nacheaux and Unicorn Creationz Food Hall over on Fremont Street, to talk about how he and his family balance restaurant life, and the crucial importance of community in business.
+Here’s what he had to say:

 What sort of food do you serve up at Nacheux?